New York, NY Technical Writer Running in New York Marathon to Raise Funds for Harlem United

 Back to Top

-New York Technical Writer asks “Are you ready for April Fools’ Day?”
+New York Technical Writer Asks “Are you ready for April Fools’ Day?”

 During the summer of 2011, British Columbians had the opportunity to participate in a province-wide referendum on the harmonized sales tax (HST).
 On August 26, 2011, Elections BC announced that British Columbians had voted in favour of eliminating the HST and returning to the provincial sales tax (PST) plus federal goods and services tax (GST) system.
 Good news for accountants, bookkeepers, and Vancouver technical writers!